Lexogen-Tools/SIRVsuite/README.md

 General columns:
 - sample_name: any set of characters to identify samples (this will be printed in the final graphics).
-- library_prep_type: whole (whole transcriptome library prep) or qs (QuantSeq library preparation)
+- library_prep_type: whole (currently only whole transcriptome libraries supported)

 SIRV-concentration & ERCC-correlation:

 - counting_path: valid path to count files.
-- counting_method: mix2, cufflinks or htseq.
-Defines, how the count file should be read.
+- counting_method: mix2.
+Defines, how the count file should be read. (currenly only mix2 output supported)
 - counting_feature: gene or transcript.
 Defines, whether ERCC correlation plots and tables are quantified (gene counts) or ERCC correlation + SIRV heatmap and boxplot are quantified (transcript counts).
 - replicate_group(optional): replicate groups definition, the same value assigned to multiple samples, their mean value will be used for quantification and will be used instead of sample names if the final graphics visualization.
-If replicate group is to be defined for a subset of samples, use "none" value to treat samples separately and use sample_names in the graphics instead.
+If a replicate group is to be defined for a subset of samples, use "none" value to treat samples separately and use sample_names in the graphics instead.

 Coverage:

 - alignment_path: valid path to a .bam file.
-- read_orientation: fwd, rev or none.
-Use "fwd" or "rev" for strand-specific libraries, "none" for non-strand specific libraries.
+- read_orientation: fwd or rev. It is necessary to specify strandeness of the library.

 Any other column will be ignored.